Sydney.... fvcked

 In the middle of summer.

-S the residents are going do that L it down now FFSAli's Choice wrote: ↑Thu Dec 17, 2020 9:07 am The NSW Health Minister has begged residents of Sydney's Northern Beaches to stay home for 3 days.
+Ali's Choice wrote: Thu Dec 17, 2020 9:07 am The NSW Health Minister has begged residents of Sydney's Northern Beaches to stay home for 3 days.
 I expect freedom protests to kick off shortly.

 By Kate Aubusson